 Simmons has gone ahead of its time and competitors at pocket-friendly to integrate angle-compensated probing.
 It allows archers to draw a bow with eyes like a hawk from tree stands.
-Glimpse at angle-compensated distances portrayed below the line-of-sight number.
+A glimpse at angle-compensated distances portrayed below the line-of-sight number.

 2. LCD (In-view Display System)

-The Simmons Volt 600 incorporates illuminated alerts that indicate the unit of measure, active-status, low battery, and when you home in onto a target.
-The focus monocular optics system with an inbuilt LCD portrays a reticule for targeting, yards or low-battery indicators.
+The Simmons Volt 600 incorporates illuminated alerts that indicate the unit of measure, active status, low battery, and when you zoom in onto a target.
+The focus monocular optics system with an inbuilt LCD portrays a reticule for targeting, yards, or low-battery indicators.

 3. 1-Button Operation